This post – asking “May a minor form an LLC?” – is a companion to

 - If I become aware of any states that are exceptions to this rule, I will update this post accordingly.

-Update – states that differ from the general rule identified so far (emphasis added):
+Updated as of January 29, 2020 – states that differ from the general rule identified so far (emphasis added):

 - Colorado Revised Statutes Section 7-80-203 states, in relevant part, that “One or more persons may form a limited liability company by delivering articles of organization to the secretary of state for filing pursuant to part 3 of article 90 of this title.
 Any such person who is an individual shall be of the age of eighteen years or older.”